About The Task Force

 What is Chikungunya?

-- Chikungunya is a mosquito-borne viral disease that causes its victims to suffer severe fever and debilitating pain.
+- Chikungunya is a mosquito-borne viral disease that causes its victims to suffer fever and severe, debilitating and often chronic joint pain.

 - There is no specific antiviral drug treatment or vaccine for Chikungunya; treatment is directed primarily at relieving the symptoms.

-- Chikungunya was first described during an outbreak in Tanzania in 1952, but has most recently reached the Caribbean and South America – and is predicted to soon cause outbreaks in the United States.
+- Chikungunya was first described during an outbreak in Tanzania in 1952, but has most recently reached the Caribbean and South America, with local transmission also in the United States.

-- Review the state of the science and potential research opportunities on animal models of infection and disease, candidate vaccine constructs, new anti-viral drugs, and seroepidemiology studies for previously unrecognized cases of CHIK, while including a focus on the Caribbean.
+- Review the state of the science and potential research opportunities on animal models of infection and disease, candidate vaccine constructs, new anti-viral drugs, and seroepidemiology studies for previously unrecognized cases of CHIK, while including a focus on the Caribbean and Americas.

 - Identify potential funding sources to support international collaborative research and address gaps in knowledge.